ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 ***

-If you do a 'Mouse-Click' on one of the tiles, the list of rides which added up to this tile are shown - together with their metric values.
-You can scroll through the list to get some ride detail information displayed.
+If you do a 'Mouse-Click' on one of the tiles, the list of activities which added up to this tile are shown - together with their metric values.
+You can scroll through the list to get some activity detail information displayed.

 ![Collection Tree Map - Activities](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/CollectionTree_ActivityPopup.jpg)